We are an open company building the sustainable financial ecosystem of the future

 Openness

-An open mind and an open company are the conditions to contribute to economic development, interacting without barriers with the surrounding ecosystem.
+An open mind and an open company are the conditions that contribute to our economic development, interacting without barriers with the surrounding ecosystem.

 2020

-In February 2020, following the authorization by the Bank of Italy, Hype became an Electronic Money Institution (IMEL).
-In September Illimity and Fabrick (a Sella group company for the development of an Open Banking and fintech ecosystem in Italy, 100% shareholder of Hype) reached a Joint Venture agreement, thus completing the first industrial consolidation operation in Italy, in the open banking field: a driver for the development of digital financial services.
+In February 2020, following authorization by the Bank of Italy, Hype becomes an Electronic Money Institution (IMEL).
+In September Illimity and Fabrick (a Sella Group company for the development of an Open Banking and fintech ecosystem in Italy, 100% shareholder of Hype) reach a joint venture agreement, thus completing the first industrial consolidation operation in Italy, in the open banking field - a driver for the development of digital financial services.

 2019

-The Sella Group gave life to Centrico: a new business, consolidating the technological infrastructure developed by the Group into a single entity.
-The company aims to provide unique core and digital banking solutions with a wide range of Information Technology and Business Process Outsourcing services to companies of the Group, banks, fintech and other innovative financial operators.
-The aim is to contribute to the development of the Italian financial ecosystem by bringing the Group skills and technology, open and unique solutions in the sector, to the market.
+The Sella Group gives life to Centrico - a new business consolidating the technological infrastructure developed by the Group into a single entity.
+The company aims to provide unique core and digital banking solutions with a wide range of information technology and business process outsourcing services to companies in the Group, banks, fintechs and other innovative financial firms.
+The aim is to contribute to the development of the Italian financial ecosystem by bringing the Group’s skills and technology, and its open and unique solutions in the sector, to the market.

 2018

-Fabrick saw the light in 2018 as an open financial ecosystem enabling and fostering cooperation between banks, corporate and fintech companies to create innovative solutions for its end customers.
+Fabrick is founded in 2018 as an open financial ecosystem enabling and fostering cooperation between banks, corporates and fintech companies to create innovative solutions for its end customers.

 A platform aggregating, integrating and coordinating an ever-increasing number of APIs.

-In 2018, Banca Sella launched in Italy one of the first ¿voice banking¿ solutions integrated with smart speakers, allowing customers to access their current account by talking to Google and Amazon home assistants.
+In 2018, Banca Sella launches in Italy one of the first voice banking solutions integrated with smart speakers, allowing customers to access their current account by talking to Google and Amazon home assistants.

 2017

-In 2017, Platfr.io saw the light as the first Open Banking API Platform in Italy and among the pioneers internationally.
-Banca Sella thus opened its technological and information infrastructure to companies and startups, allowing them to automatically make their IT platforms interact with the bank's systems.
+In 2017, the Group launches the first Open Banking API Platform in Italy.
+Banca Sella thus opens its technological and information infrastructure to companies and startups, allowing them to have their IT platforms interact automatically with the bank's systems.

-In the same year, the Sella Group fostered the birth of the Fintech District in Milan: the access point to the Italian fintech ecosystem that brings together startups, entrepreneurs, financial institutions, investors and universities, intending to promote the development of the financial industry, the future and growth of companies in the sector.
-Today the Fintech District brings together over 130 realities.
+In the same year, the Sella Group fosters the birth of the Fintech District in Milan - the access point to the Italian fintech ecosystem that brings together startups, entrepreneurs, financial institutions, investors and universities, intending to promote the development of the financial industry of the future and the growth of companies in the sector.
+Today the Fintech District brings together over 130 organizations.

 The Sella Group was also among the first in Europe to offer its customers the payment service based on the new SEPA Instant Credit Transfer ("SCT Inst") scheme of the European Payment Council (EPC).
-This solution allows receiving instant transfers throughout the SEPA area.
+This solution enables instant credit transfers throughout the SEPA area.

 2015

-Hype, the Sella Group's light banking solution, was born just a couple of years following the launch of the UPMobile smartphone payment system.
-Developed within the Sellalab innovation platform, Hype is an application introducing a new way of managing funds entirely through an app.
-Hype evolves your smartphone into an e-money account that allows you to quickly and easily make transactions, such as the transfer of money between individuals, payments online and at physical stores, as well as planning one's savings and spending goals.
+Hype, the Sella Group's light banking solution, is born just a couple of years after the launch of the UPMobile smartphone payment system.
+Developed on the Sellalab innovation platform, Hype is an application introducing a new way of managing funds entirely through an app.
+Hype evolves your smartphone into an e-money account that allows you to quickly and easily make transactions, such as the transfer of money between individuals, payments online and at physical stores, as well as planning your savings and spending goals.

 2013

-The Sellalab innovation platform was born in the historical complex of Lanificio Maurizio Sella, to support companies and startups in their open innovation and digital transformation paths.
-Sellalab is an open ecosystem that connects established companies and emerging startups to foster the innovation processes of the former on the one hand and the growth of the latter on the other.
-The opening of other offices in Milan, Lecce and Salerno followed that of Biella.
+The Sellalab innovation platform is born in the historical complex of Lanificio Maurizio Sella, to support companies and startups in their open innovation and digital transformation paths.
+Sellalab is an open ecosystem that connects established companies and emerging startups, to foster the innovation processes of the former and the growth of the latter.
+The opening of other offices in Milan, Lecce and Salerno follow that of Biella.
 The mission of each site is to become the point of reference and interconnection in the territory, for those who want to do business.
 As a consequence, this leads to the birth of communities that constantly meet there.

 The Sellalab offices annually evaluate over 200 entrepreneurial projects, involving over 10,000 people in the over 150 events organized throughout the territory concerning digital transformation and innovation.